-If you are working with volunteer or community organisation and would like to be invited to participate to assist in the project or you would like to nominate someone from your organisation, GTT would like to hear from you before the 28 August 2020.
-Please contact Vic Berry on 07754 391498 or email firstname.lastname@example.org.
+If you are working with volunteer or community organisation and would like to be invited to participate to assist in the project by getting involved in the GTT Cybercrime Prevention Hour workshop being held monthly.

 Why is it important to work together?

 Since the COVID 19 health crisis citizens have become much more reliant on using online services and consequently the risk of becoming a victim of cybercrime have significantly increased.
 It has been observed that there is an increased motivation for those lacking in skills and confidence to seek help.